coerschkes/arc-dps-launcher/Readme.md

 ### Self-compiled binaries:

 For those of you being familiar with coding or at least having a little understanding of it and the ones being sceptic about downloading and executing pre-compiled binaries, I got you covered ;) Before you can compile it yourself you obviously need to install GO.
 I recommend following the steps on https://go.dev/doc/install.
 Once GO is installed you are almost ready to GO hrhr.
-Just clone the repository/download it as a zip, navigate to the ArcLauncher.go file and open a terminal.
+Just clone the repository/download it as a zip, navigate to the Main.go file and open a terminal.
 Type in

     go build